 No-cost birth control is especially important for women who cannot afford prescription contraception or a deductible.

 Wait.
-Isn't birth control easy to get already?
+Wasn't birth control easy to get already?

-Currently, one in three women struggles with the cost of birth control.
+One in three women has struggled with the cost of prescription birth control at some point.

-Additionally, even though 99 percent of women—including 98 percent of Catholic women—use contraception at some point in their lives, there are still 22 states that don't require insurance companies to cover prescription birth control.
+Additionally, even though 99 percent of women—including 98 percent of Catholic women—use contraception at some point in their lives, before the Affordable Care Act (ACA) there were still 22 states that didn't require insurance companies to cover prescription birth control.

-Requiring newly issued plans to cover birth control at no cost will help ensure that women are able to access comprehensive preventive care.
+Requiring newly issued plans to cover birth control at no cost helps ensure that women are able to access comprehensive preventive care.

 What is your response to the arguments from the U.S. Conference of Catholic Bishops and other groups that this requirement violates religious liberty?